VNelena/FinalProject-Cybersafe/README.md

 C)Create the database
 1)In the database folder of this repository, you will find the SQL code to create CyberSafe's database.
 2)In the browser, open another tab and enter "localhost/phymyadmin" in the url bar. phpMyadmin should open.
 If XAMPP's control panel shows that MYSQL is running and this step still doesn't work, try to type "localhost/8080/phymyadmin" in the URL instead.

-3) On the left hand side, select NEW and give the name "cybersafe" to the new database.
+3) On the left hand side of phpMyadmin, select NEW and give the name "cybersafe" to the new database.
+ClicK "Create" and the database will be added to your list of databases.

-4) Click on the new database to open it and select SQL on the horizontal bar.
+5) Click on the new database cybersafe to open it and select SQL on the horizontal bar.

-5) Copy the SQL code from the file and click Go.
+7) Copy the SQL code from the file cybersafe.sql available under folder "database" in this repository and click Go.

 D) Run the application
 1) Once the database has been created, you only have to go to localhost/demo/index.php to visit CyberSafe.
+Remember XAMPP control panel must be running Apache and MySQL.

-2) If you are a new user the application should not show the home page, but the registration page localhost/demo/register.php
+3) If you are a new user the application should not show the home page, but the registration page localhost/demo/register.ph

-3) Go ahead and register an account using a ncirl.com email, alternatively, use my account: elenavelez@ncirl.com, password:12345678
+5) Go ahead and register an account, alternatively, use my dummy account: elenavelez@ncirl.com, password:12345678

-4) Navigation from here is intuitive.
+7) Navigation from here is intuitive.